 Define what an employee share scheme is.

-An employee share scheme can be a great way to incentivize and retain employees.
+An employee share scheme service awards can be a great way to incentivize and retain employees.
 It can also help to align the interests of employees with those of the company.
 There are a few things to consider when creating an employee share scheme, such as what type of shares to offer, how many shares to offer, and how to structure the plan.
 But overall, an employee share scheme can be a great way to engage and motivate employees.

 Outline the benefits of creating an employee share scheme.